 From art society to museum

 During the 1920s, Ben Uri moved from its East End home to a central London location, first near the British Museum in Bloomsbury, later moving to the West End and finally, in the 1950s, to London's Soho, where it ran a programme of exhibitions and cultural activities until the 1990s.
 Sadly, in 1996, Ben Uri lost its Dean Street venue in Soho and the millennium brought about a new chart of its history.

 It wasn't until January 2001, with the The Ben Uri Story From Art Society to Museum exhibition, held in London's Bond Street, that a new chapter in Ben Uri's history began.
 This exhibition, which was honoured by the presence of Teddy Kollek, the founder of the Israel Museum in Jerusalem and the Jewish Museum in Vienna, formally launched Ben Uri and positioned its future as an arts museum with a mission to establish a new reputation as Europe's only dedicated Jewish Museum of Art.
 This era also saw Ben Uri move to a temporary home in North London, where it remains today.

-In 2002, Ben Uri moved to its temporary space in Boundary Rd, St John's Wood, a location made famous by the Saatchi Gallery and the Beatles, who crossed the Abbey Road to the studio where they produced many of their hit records.
+In 2002, Ben Uri moved to Boundary Road, St John's Wood, a location made famous by the Saatchi Gallery and the Beatles, who crossed the Abbey Road to the studio where they produced many of their hit records.